PLMA e-Scanner - April 2021

 Events

-Where do you go to learn about developing and marketing store brands.
-There are no MBA programs.
-It takes too long to learn the secrets of the trade as an apprentice.
+Where do you go to learn about developing and marketing store brands?
 The answer for more than 1,900 graduates has been PLMA’s annual Executive Education Program.